hjjayakrishnan/VOIP/README.md

 # VOIP
-Real Time Embedded Systems Project
+Real Time Embedded Systems Project (ECEN 5623)

 This is an implementation of a one way VOIP system developed using 2 priority preemptive( POSIX SCHED_FIFO) real time services on each end.